cematilgan/VacationPlanner/README.md

 ### Backlog
 - Geofencing for added places
-- Tableview for added places with search functionality
 - Displaying photos of the places

 ### Requirements
-- Runs on iPhone6 and newer models
+- Runs on iOS 12.0 or above
+- Optimized for screen sizes of iPhone 6 or newer